Dense Embeddings Preserving the Semantic Relationships in WordNet: Introduction

 \section{Introduction}

 WordNet is a lexical database for the English language \cite{WordNet_introduction}, which groups English words into sets of synonyms called $synsets$ \cite{WordNet2}.
 Each synset is related to a specific semantic sense, and synsets related to the same semantic sense are usually ordered by their usage frequencies in English.
-There are four types of synsets in WordNet: noun (n), verb (v), adjective (a) and adverb (r).
-As a result, a synset in WordNet is represented in the form of ``semantic sense.type.ordering".
+There are four syntactic types of synsets in WordNet: noun (n), verb (v), adjective (a) and adverb (r).
+As a result, a synset in WordNet is represented in the form of ``semantic sense.syntactic type.ordering".
 For instance, $domestic\_animal.n.01$ means the first noun synset related to the semantic sense ``domestic animal", and $eat.v.03$ means the third verb synset related to the semantic sense ``eat".

-WordNet can be regarded as a dictionary, since it provides brief definitions and usage examples for each synset.
+WordNet can be regarded as a dictionary, since it provides short definitions and usage examples for each synset.
 On the other hand, WordNet can also be regarded as a thesaurus \cite{WordNet4}, since it records a number of semantic relationships among synsets or their members (called $lemmas$).
-The most important relationship among synsets in WordNet is the hypernym-hyponym relationship \cite{Yamada_2009_hyper}, which indicates the generic term (hypernym) and a specific instance of it (hyponym).
-In fact, the hypernym-hyponym relationship is very complicated, which consists of a tree-like structure \cite{WordNet_introduction} with nodes to be the synsets.
+The most important relationship among synsets in WordNet is the Hypernym-Hyponym relationship \cite{Yamada_2009_hyper}, which indicates the generic term (hypernym) and a specific instance of it (hyponym).
 Only noun and verb synsets in WordNet possess the hypernym-hyponym relationship \cite{WordNet3}.

 Since almost all the state-of-the-art Natural Language Processing (NLP) models are built on embeddings \cite{mikolov2013distributed, Devlin_BERT}, it is desirable to represent the synsets in WordNet by embeddings as well.
-To be specific, low dimensional embeddings (dense embeddings) that can preserve the semantic relationships among synsets in WordNet are especially desired, which has not been fully realized.
-Also, the hypernym-hyponym relationship is regarded as the most important relationship in WordNet \cite{WordNet2}.
-So, it will be valuable if we generate dense embeddings that can completely preserve the hypernym-hyponym tree structure for noun and verb synsets in WordNet.
+To be specific, low dimensional embeddings (dense embeddings) that can preserve the semantic relationships among synsets in WordNet are especially desired, which have not been realized.
+However, we note that the noun and verb synsets make up more than 80 percent of the synsets in WordNet, and the hypernym-hyponym relationship is the major relationship for nouns and verbs.
+Hence, it should be a good start of the research if we generate dense embeddings that preserve the hypernym-hyponym relationship for noun and verb synsets in WordNet.
+In this paper, we will not work with adjective or adverb synsets since they do not have the hypernym-hyponym relationship.